rafaalbelda/Package-Notification-HUB-AppDaemon/README.md

 # Package Notification HUB AppDaemon

+This fork is to translate to panish the original

 > **Warning**
 > This is a package for Home Assistant, which works together with the [Notifier][notifier] App in [AppDaemon][appdaemon].